Spiffdog-Design/Component-Library/README.md

 # @spiffdog/component-library (TypeScript)
-Spiffdog Design boilerplate for a React component library using TypeScript.
+Spiffdog Design boilerplate for a React component library using TypeScript w/ Webpack.

 ## Install for development
 ```